Samuel Blatchford: Personal life

 Blatchford's father was a well known attorney and friend of Daniel Webster who served as a New York State Assemblyman in 1855, U.S. Minister to the Papal States, and New York City Park Commissioner in 1872.
-After his mother's death in 1857, his father remarried to Angelica Hamilton, the daughter of James Alexander Hamilton and granddaughter of Alexander Hamilton, the first Treasury Secretary.
+After his mother's death in 1857, his father remarried to Angelica Hamilton, daughter of James Alexander Hamilton and granddaughter of Alexander Hamilton, the first Treasury Secretary.
 Angelica died in 1868, and Blatchford married for the third time, to Katherine Hone.

-His grandfather, also named Samuel Blatchford, was born in England and was the first president of Rensselaer Polytechnic Institute.
+Blatchford's grandfather, also named Samuel Blatchford, was born in England and was the first president of Rensselaer Polytechnic Institute.
 The younger Samuel Blatchford was educated at Columbia College, where he joined the Philolexian Society and graduated when he was 17 years old.
-In 1840, he served as the private secretary to Governor William H. Seward.
+In 1840, he served as private secretary to New York Governor William H. Seward.
 From 1842 to 1845, he served as the Military Secretary of New York.
 In 1844, Blatchford was married to Caroline Frances Appleton (1817–1901) in Boston.
 Caroline was the daughter of Eben Appleton and Sarah (née Patterson) Appleton.
-Together, they had one son: Samuel Appleton Blatchford (1845–1905), also a lawyer who married Wilhelmina Bogart Conger (1848–1944), daughter of Hon.
+Together, they had one son: Samuel Appleton Blatchford (1845–1905), also a lawyer, who married Wilhelmina Bogart Conger (1848–1944), daughter of Hon.
 Abraham B. Conger, the namesake of Congers, New York.

 On what he thought was inside information, Blatchford sold all his shares of stock on the eve of the Battle of Fort Sumter and the decline in stock prices that took place at the onset of the American Civil War, thus preserving his personal fortune.

 Blatchford served as a trustee of Columbia College.

-In June 1893, he was stricken with paralysis at his home in Newport, Rhode Island on Greenough Place.
-Blatchford died at his home in Newport at age 73 on July 7, 1893.
-After a funeral service at the All Saints' Chapel in Newport conducted by Bishop Henry C. Potter (his brother-in-law Edward Tuckerman Potter's brother), his body was transported by train to New York City where he was buried at Greenwood Cemetery in Brooklyn.
+In June 1893, Blatchford was stricken with paralysis at his home in Newport, Rhode Island on Greenough Place.
+He died at his home in Newport at age 73 on July 7, 1893.
+After a funeral service at the All Saints' Chapel in Newport conducted by Bishop Henry C. Potter (his brother-in-law Edward Tuckerman Potter's brother), his body was transported by train to New York City, where he was buried at Greenwood Cemetery in Brooklyn.

-In his will, which was drawn on June 15, 1876, he left $100,000 to Rachel Bliss Beckwith and $20,000 to Cordelia F. Green.
+In Blatchford's will, which was drawn on June 15, 1876, he left $100,000 to Rachel Bliss Beckwith and $20,000 to Cordelia F. Green.
 To his widow, he left the furniture and artwork in his Newport home and the income from half of his estate.
 His son received the other half of the income and split the realty with his mother.
 Upon his wife's death, one-third of her share of the realty went to Rachel Beckwith, a third to Julia Maria Potter, and the remaining third to his unmarried sister, Sophia Ethelinda Blatchford.